-These consolidated financial statements were approved by the Board of Directors on March 16, 2021.
+These consolidated financial statements were approved by the Board of Directors on March 31, 2022.

-2. BASIS OF PRESENTATION
+2. BASIS OF PRESENTATION AND GOING CONCERN

 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 The consolidated financial statements have been prepared under the historical cost method, except for certain financial instruments measured at fair value.
-The accounting policies set out below were consistently applied to all periods presented, except for the adoption of new accounting standards and accounting policies disclosed in Note 4.
+The accounting policies set out below were consistently applied to all periods presented.